Chaotic measures as an alternative to spectral measures for analysing turbulent flow: Results from simulations

 \subsubsection{Cascades of error}

 In \cite{lorenz1969predictability}, Lorenz was primarily concerned with the way that an error in the small length scale could propagate upwards in scale, so that a lack of knowledge at small length scales would imply limits on predictions of the large length scales.
 However, it has been pointed out that, when applying the analysis to a turbulent fluid, there are drawbacks since the multiscale error interacts not just in an inverse cascade, but forwards as well.
 This is partially analogous to the situation of energy cascades in turbulence.

+In Fourier space, Waleffe analysed turbulence by its fundamental triadic interactions.
+Under the assumption of statistical homogeneity, the nonlinearity of the Navier-Stokes equations can be understood in Fourier space as the interactions of triads of wavevectors $k, p, q,$ such that $k + p + q = 0$.
+Formally, each such triad of wavevectors defines a dynamical system describing the interaction of the corresponding Fourier modes, which makes it possible to investigate the behaviour of different interactions between helical Fourier modes.
 Most attention was historically spent on analysing the forwards cascade of energy, however certain triadic interactions of turbulence actually sum to an inverse cascade of energy \cite{waleffe1992nature}, as has been shown in numerical simulation \cite{biferale2012inverse}.
 Such triadic decompositions in MHD also display intriguing behaviour \cite{linkmann2016helical}, which is relevant because MHD also displays novel chaotic behaviour compared to fluid turbulence as discussed below.
 Similar insights could be gained by considering error through triadic interactions.
-In \cite{rotunno2008generalization} the Lorenz model of propagation of errors upwards is generalised to "surface quasigeostrophic equations".
+In \cite{rotunno2008generalization}, Rotunno \& Snyder generalised the Lorenz model of propagation of errors upwards to "surface quasigeostrophic equations".
 Here it was found that the downscale error propagation is of vital importance for understanding the predictability dynamics, and that the importance of the interaction of large and small length scale features for the error has also been noted as long ago as 1957 \cite{thompson1957uncertainty}.
+It has also been shown that in weather forecasting, it is not only errors from the small scales that affect the predictability, but that large scale errors may be a limiting factor \cite{durran2014atmospheric}.